-On March 26, 2021, the CREATE Act was approved and signed into law by the country's President.
-Under the CREATE Act, the RCIT of domestic corporations was revised from 30% to 25% or 20% depending on the amount of total assets or total amount of taxable income.
-In addition, the MCIT was changed from 2% to 1% of gross income for a period of three (3) years.
-The changes in the income tax rates retrospectively became effective beginning July 1, 2020.
+Under the Corporate Recovery and TaxIncentives for Enterprises ("CREATE") Act, the RCIT of domestic corporations was reduced from 30% to 25% or 20% depending on the amount of total assets or total amount of taxable income.
+MCIT was changed from 2% to 1% of gross income for a period of three years up to June 30, 2023.